The last of the belugas and orcas held in an infamous "whale jail" in Russia have been released.

 'It might take years'

-Stories about the whales' situation first were reported in fall, Smithsonian reports.
+Stories about the whales' situation first were reported in fall 2018, according to Smithsonian.
 Aerial images of their small pens were released, causing an outcry over the cramped quarters.
 There were reports of ice-encrusted enclosures, rotten food and animals sick with infections.
 Four of the original whales were no longer in the pen and were presumed to have died, according to the Whale Sanctuary Project.

-The Times reports that there has been some disagreement about the best way to handle the animals' rehabilitation.
+The Times reports that there was some disagreement about the best way to handle the animals' rehabilitation.
 Because of their health or their young age, some might not be able to survive unassisted.
 Some were babies or very young, for example, when they were caught.

-"Their ability to survive on their own if the gates were just opened is limited," Vinick said at a recent press conference.
+"Their ability to survive on their own if the gates were just opened is limited," Vinick said at one press conference.

-The scientists hope to return the whales to the area where they were caught so that there's a chance they can reunite with their family and better adjust to life in the wild but that isn't where all of the whales ended up.
+The scientists wanted to return the whales to the area where they were caught so that there's a chance they can reunite with their family and better adjust to life in the wild but that isn't where all of the whales ended up.
 Monitoring of the whales will continue.